Diabetes in dogs

 Although some cases may be more challenging than others, most occurrences of dog diabetes can be managed successfully and without complications.
 You, the owner, will play a vital part in monitoring glucose levels and injecting your dog with insulin.

 Your veterinarian will work with you to determine the best management plan for your dog.
-From diagnosis to implementing the treatment plan, frequent visits to the vet will be necessary in order to adjust medication and to get the combination of diet, insulin dosage and home monitoring right.
+From diagnosis to implementing the treatment plan, frequent visits to the vet will be necessary to adjust medication and to get the combination of diet, insulin dosage and home monitoring right.
 In addition, life-long glucose monitoring is required for all dogs with diabetes and regular blood and urine tests are needed for long-term management.

-Your vet guide you through learning the ropes on living with a diabetic dog and provide advice and instruction on the following important topics:
+Your vet will guide you through learning the ropes on living with a diabetic dog and provide advice and instruction on the following important topics:

 • When to measure glucose levels